 In accordance with Department of Education policy, Special Religious Education (SRE, previously known as Scripture) takes place at Fort Street High School every Tuesday from 11:50am – 12:20pm.
-We currently offer two SRE options.
+We currently offer three SRE options.
 Students who do not participate in SRE are given supervised alternative meaningful activities.

 Option 1: Christian SRE